andrewye16/improve_detroit_ses_analysis/README.md

 <img alt="Top 10 Requests by Zip Codes" src="images/first_and_last.png"/>

-Some of these categories have “agency only” in the title, meaning they can only be used by city workers.However, they are also freely available categories for public use.
+Some of these categories have “agency only” in the title, meaning they can only be used by city workers.
+However, city workers are also freely available categories for intended for general pulic.

 ##### Using NLP to understand "DPW DR Coordinator - DPW use only"
 Using unigram NLP to the descriptions, I found that the top 10 keywords are related to debris reporting.
 This helped include these as part of the debris category.